hews/gosubst/README.md

 In addition to doing vanilla Go template rendering, the things to know are:

--  The top-level context indcludes two values: `Proc` and `Env`; `Proc` contains details about the process and shell that initiated the command, and `Env` contains a copy of the [shell's environmental variables][envvars] as a string map.
+-  The top-level context indcludes two values: `Proc` and `Debug`; `Proc` contains details about the process and shell that initiated the command, and `Debug` identifies if the --debug command line option was passed.
--  Becuase typing `"value: {{ index .Env "SECRET_VAR" }}"` is a big headache, we actually run `envsubst` on the text _BEFORE_ we template it.
+-  We actually expand env vars in the text _BEFORE_ we template it.
 This means we can use `"value: ${SECRET_VAR}"` just like always.
-Be careful though when mixing this with Go templating: remember we parse these first!
+Be careful though when mixing this with Go templating: remember we expand these first!
 -  The template loads [Sprig functions][sprig] for fun and profit.
 See `--version` for information on the version of Sprig used.
 -  An extra, very important but possibly world-destroying, function is also added called `sh()`, that in essence spawns a sub-process that runs the given string with `/bin/sh` (assuming a *nix system).